masak/strangelyconsistent-blog-posts/p4-pick-the-last-pair-of-stones.markdown

 * It is possible to play this game perfectly.
 * Under perfect play, the game is already a foregone conclusion before the first move.
 * Playing perfectly is a simple matter of putting the game in a losing position each time, which is the same as making all the components (nim-)sum to zero.
-* The (nim-)value of each component can be easily calculated:
+* The (nim-)value of each component can be easily calculated.

+For the values were calculated in the last blog post, like this:

     $ perl6 -e 'my @g = 0, 0; print "0.0"; loop { my %set;
                 ++%set{@g[$_] +^ @g[* - $_ - 2]} for 0 .. @g/2 - 1;